mkarroqe/CS1134/Class_Notes/1_23_17_Mutations.md

 # Python Review: Mutations
-*Review of where and how data is stored in memory.*
+*A review of where and how data is stored in memory.*
 #### Lecture Date: 1.23.17
 ---
 [variable_map]: images/1_23_17_img1.png "Variable Map"